 The process accesses the web through HTTP over a web browser and can either be done manually or automatically through a bot or web crawler.

 There are numerous web scraping tools available, such as Octoparse, Apify and Bright Data.

 Data scraping is a variant of screen scraping that is used to copy data from documents and web applications.
 Data scraping is a technique where structured, human-readable data is extracted.
 This method is mostly used for exchanging data with a legacy system and making it readable by modern applications.

 Screen scraping and open banking

-Open banking is the concept of sharing secured financial information to be used by third-party developers for the creation of banking applications.
-This concept is based on the sharing of APIs, which allows an application to use the same API to aggregate information from different accounts into one place.
-This is what allows a banking app to let users look at their multiple accounts from different banks in one place.
+Open banking is the concept of sharing secured financial information that third-party developers can use for the creation of banking applications.
+This concept is based on the sharing of APIs, which lets an application use the same API to aggregate information from different accounts into one place.
+This is what enables a banking app to let users look at their multiple accounts from different banks in one place.

 In the past, some banking apps would gather information using screen scraping.
-This process would require a user to share their bank logon credentials to the third-party app.
-The application would then log on to the user's accounts on his or her behalf and screen scrape the needed data to show in-app.
+This process would require users to share their bank login credentials with the third-party app.
+The application would then log on to the user's accounts and screen scrape the needed data to show in the app.

 Read our comprehensive guide to robotic process automation software